 Why do the oceans need protection?

-Oceans are important for people: we drill for oil and gas, we send out vast fishing fleets, we transport cargo around the world, we fill the water with chemicals and plastics.
-But without stronger laws to manage these activities, we’re having a huge impact on the health of the seas, and whales and dolphins are suffering.
-Humans too – we all need a healthy ocean!
+Oceans are important for people: we drill for oil and gas, we send out vast fishing fleets, we transport cargo around the world.
+We also dump oil, chemicals and plastics into the ocean.
+Without stronger laws to manage these activities, we’re having a huge impact on the health of the seas.
+Whales and dolphins are suffering.
+And humans too – we all need a healthy ocean!

 How can we clean up our act?

 In many places, the ocean has become a rubbish dump.
 Millions of tonnes of litter end up in the sea.
 As it breaks down, dangerous chemicals are released.
 Ships spill oil and toxic chemicals.
-And humans can be very noisy neighbours to whales and dolphins: shipping, oil and gas drilling, military sonar and wind farm construction create levels of underwater noise that interfere with whale and dolphin communication and drive them away from feeding grounds.
+Sometimes ships strike and kill whales.
+And humans can be very noisy neighbours to whales and dolphins: shipping, oil and gas drilling, military sonar and wind farm construction create levels of underwater noise that interfere with whale and dolphin communication and drive them away from feeding and breeding grounds.

 We have nature reserves on land, why not the sea?

 We live on Planet Ocean.
-A massive 70% of the Earth’s surface is water, yet just 5% of the ocean is protected from damaging human activities.
+A massive 70% of the Earth’s surface is water, yet just over 5% of the ocean is protected from damaging human activities in so-called marine protected areas, or MPAs.
 We’re all familiar with reserves on land, which protect threatened species.
 But marine conservation is decades behind.
 It’s time to catch up.
+Over the next decade, we are encouraging governments to aim for 30% of the ocean in effective MPAs — 30 by 2030.
 With your help, we can protect the areas that are important to whales and dolphins, so they can live long and healthy lives.

 How your support can help